Snow: Very firm pistes, some off piste still OK where untracked

 Location: Grands Montets

-Snow: Some hard choppy off-piste, some nice spring snow, pistes excellent
+Snow: Some hard & choppy, some nice spring snow, pistes excellent

 Weather: Some hazy cloud, pretty warm